StokersWebsite/.github/profile/readme.md

 >
 > ### Planning
 > For our group project we started by creating a planning and we devided all the tasks in sprints and it all worked out great.
 For my individual project on the other hand, I should have made a better planning.
 I started the project with a kanban board but I never really kept it up to date.
 I also could have worked on and updated my portfolio throughout the semester.

+## Conclusion
+>This semester was very educational even though there were lots of things that could have gone better.
+>So next semester I will start the project with a better setup and keep everything (more) up to date.

 [Back to table of contents](#table-of-contents)